Raingel/rice_blast_prediction/README.md

 │   ├── ...
 ```

-The top-level directory contains four subdirectories, one for each model.
-Within each subdirectory are the CSV files containing the prediction results for each day.
+The data directory contains CSV files with four types of suffixes, one for each model.
+Within each CSV file are the prediction results for each day.

 ## Usage
 To use the prediction results, simply download the CSV file for the desired day and model.
 Each CSV file contains the predicted outcomes for a specific day.